 Do you ever find yourself thinking about “others”?
-Do they have certain features that differentiate them for you and your “likes” or do they perceive life differently?
-How many types of others are there for you? and how do you keep count?
+Are there certain features that differentiate them from you and those similar to your self?
+How many types of “others” are there for you? and how do you keep count?
 Can somebody who you once considered an “other” become “like” you?

 What is it about our obsession with the “others”?
 Why must we always cultivate clear cutting lines between who we are in contrast to those who are different from us?

 Identity is a fragile thing, and the more one seeks to identify with concrete values, unchangeability and a limited outlook towards life, the more distinct one feels.
 Then one aims to find people who have similar distinctions in hopes of belonging to a bigger group.
 This is natural as we are social creatures, what is unnatural however is our need to profess hierarchy and change in value based on differences.

 Humanity has existed on the edge of its own demise for centuries.
 Communities grow and become self aware, yet they develop a sense of superiority for certain reasons, or inferiority complexes for other reasons.
 Said community then chooses between isolation or expansion, simply due to the understanding that the others are unlike us, and we must either stay away from them or convert them.

 However this is not about communities as a whole this is about you and me.
 Surely, we can identify ourselves, you know who you are as clearly as I know who I am.
 Can you know who I am however without feeding into that with some of your opinions, judgements and perceptions?
 Can you determine my value as a whole as a human being, can I determine yours?
 The only way we get to do so is by naming ourselves better judges; we choose that due to the power vested in us by authority “x”, we can label the other as something else or something similar.

 Do you see the craziness and extreme bias in that?